Home > NTFS for Mac Tips

 Many users have made complaints regarding using NTFS drives on Mac with issues like NTFS external hard drives not mounting on Mac, NTFS-formatted USB sticks not showing up on Mac, NTFS for Mac not mounting, or NTFS external hard drives not recognized on Mac.
 The posts below are some of them:

-My WD My Passport NTFS external drive doesn't mount after upgrading to the latest macOS Sonoma.
-Is there a fix? --discussions.apple.com
+My WD My Passport NTFS external drive doesn't mount after upgrading to the latest macOS Sequoia.
+Is there a way to fix NTFS not working on Mac? --discussions.apple.com

 I wiped my Mac and reinstalled the OS a few weeks ago because it wouldn't turn on properly.
 However, I can't copy files or photos from my laptop to my NTFS external USBs now.
 I had no problems with these drives before. --forums.macrumors.com